Jhgomez/redes2/Commands.md

 * `sh eigrp/ospf/rip neighbors`

+* `sh ip interface brief`: shows vlans, fa, gi, and other ports or interface that has been assigned an IP address

 ## Ethernet Channel - PAGP/LACP
 This two protocols allows us to create ethernet channels easily.
 Ethernet channels are a logical group of physical connections that will be treated as a single logical connection.
 These two protocols are used between switch to switch to group two or more ethernet connections to be treated as a single connection